-The 2019 National Cherry Blossom Festival will be held March 20 through April 13.
-The Cherry Blossom Parade is scheduled for the festival's final day: Saturday, April 13, 2019.
+The 2020 National Cherry Blossom Festival will be held March 20 through April 12.
+The Cherry Blossom Parade is scheduled for April 4, 2020.

-The National Cherry Blossom Festival Parade is scheduled for Saturday, April 13, 2010, the closing day of the festival.
-The Blossom Kite Festival for March 30, and the PetalPalooza at The Wharf (with fireworks) will be April 6.
+The National Cherry Blossom Festival Parade is scheduled for Saturday, April 4, 2010.
+The Blossom Kite Festival is scheduled for Saturday, March 28.
+And PetalPalooza at The Wharf (with fireworks) will be Saturday, April 11.

 The National Cherry Blossom Festival is typically scheduled around the average peak bloom date.
 The hope is that the blossoms will come out at some point during the festival, but there’s no guarantee of that and because the festival has gotten much longer in recent years–running about three weeks–it’s unlikely they’ll be out for the duration simply because it would be very unusual for the bloom to last that long.
 In 2014 and 2015 the peak bloom fell right at the end of the festival.
 In 2016 and 2017, with the early bloom, it fell right at the beginning of the festival–they even moved the opening of the 2017 and 2018 festivals at the last minute to try to accommodate an expected early bloom.